udvabok/scanx-wasm/README.md

 > [!NOTE]
 > To use this library in a WeChat mini program <img src="https://github.com/user-attachments/assets/7d8f3337-dd9c-43ec-aab4-8d4e72d32867" width="16" height="16">, there are several things to keep in mind:
 >
-> 1. Only the `zxing-wasm` import path is supported; `zxing-wasm/reader` or `zxing-wasm/writer` is not supported.
+> 1. Only the `scanx-wasm` import path is supported; `scanx-wasm/reader` or `scanx-wasm/writer` is not supported.
-> 2. Before using the library, you need to copy/move the `node_modules/zxing-wasm/dist/full/zxing_full.wasm` file into your project directory.
+> 2. Before using the library, you need to copy/move the `node_modules/scanx-wasm/dist/full/scanx_full.wasm` file into your project directory.
-> 3. You must use `prepareZXingModule` to configure how the `.wasm` file will be fetched, loaded, and compiled before calling `readBarcodes` or `writeBarcode`.
+> 3. You must use `prepareScanXModule` to configure how the `.wasm` file will be fetched, loaded, and compiled before calling `readBarcodes` or `writeBarcode`.
 This is mandatory, and you can do so with the following code:
 >
 >    ```typescript
->    prepareZXingModule({
+>    prepareScanXModule({
 >      overrides: {
 >        instantiateWasm(imports, successCallback) {
->          WXWebAssembly.instantiate("path/to/zxing_full.wasm", imports).then(
+>          WXWebAssembly.instantiate("path/to/scanx_full.wasm", imports).then(
 >            ({ instance }) => successCallback(instance),
 >          );
 >          return {};